 A dog’s senses are way more powerful than our own.
 That’s one of the reasons we’ve relied on them through the ages.
 They can smell the enemy coming from a mile away, and hear them before they arrive.

 Because of this, Professor Burns and the team also did scent tests to see which smells triggered the strongest response.
-They gave the dogs a bunch of smells, some familiar some not.
+They gave the dogs a bunch of smells, some familiar and some not.
 The roster of smells included the dog’s human (or a person from their household) and a dog from their household.
 These smells were presented together with the smells of a stranger dog and a stranger human.

 Still wondering ‘does my dog love me?’
 Then this next bit might make you happy in answer.
 The MRI scans showed that the dogs responded the most powerfully to the scent of their people.
 Even more so than to their fellow canines!
 We’re sold: surely that means our dogs love us!